Stealth aircraft: Modern operations

-The U.S, UK, and Israel are the only countries to have used stealth aircraft in combat.
+The U.S, UK, Israel, and Russia are the only countries to have used stealth aircraft in combat.
 These deployments include the United States invasion of Panama, the first Gulf War, the Kosovo Conflict, the War in Afghanistan, the War in Iraq and the 2011 military intervention in Libya.
 The first use of stealth aircraft was in the U.S. invasion of Panama, where F-117 Nighthawk stealth attack aircraft were used to drop bombs on enemy airfields and positions while evading enemy radar.